SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-The \textbf{LSGroup} method exhibited the highest overall performance on the Secret Dataset, achieving a DICE of 0.716 ± 0.125 and a JACRD of 0.558 ± 0.168, surpassing both baseline methods and most other evaluated techniques.
-Its VOLSMTY was 0.930 ± 0.096, indicating a strong concordance with the ground truth volumes.
-Notably, \textbf{LSGroup} attained a bAHD of 0.730 ± 0.197, reflecting precise boundary delineation and marking the lowest bAHD among all methods on this dataset.
+The \lsgroup[0] method exhibited the highest overall performance on the secret dataset, achieving a Dice of 0.716 ± 0.125 and a Jaccard of 0.558 ± 0.168, surpassing both baseline methods and most other evaluated techniques.
+Its VolSim was 0.930 ± 0.096, indicating strong concordance with the ground truth volumes.
+Notably, \lsgroup[0] attained a bAVD of 0.730 ± 0.197, reflecting precise boundary delineation and marking the lowest bAVD among all methods on this dataset.

-Close contenders included the \textbf{Dolphins} method and \textbf{PBI nnUNet}, with DICE scores of 0.715 ± 0.103 and 0.713 ± 0.111, respectively.
-Their JACRD values were 0.556 ± 0.133 and 0.554 ± 0.147, demonstrating competitive overlap metrics.
-The VOLSMTY for these methods were also high — 0.936 ± 0.127 for \textbf{Dolphins} and 0.949 ± 0.162 for \textbf{PBI nnUNet} — suggesting robust volumetric accuracy.
-Their bAHD scores, 0.874 ± 0.165 for \textbf{Dolphins} and 0.843 ± 0.164 for \textbf{PBI nnUNet}, were lower than those of the baselines, indicating improved boundary accuracy.
+Close contenders included \dolphins[0] and \pbinnUNet[0], with Dice scores of 0.715 ± 0.103 and 0.713 ± 0.111, respectively.
+Their Jaccard values were 0.556 ± 0.133 and 0.554 ± 0.147, demonstrating competitive overlap metrics.
+The VolSim values for these methods were also high, 0.936 ± 0.127 for \dolphins[0] and 0.949 ± 0.162 for \pbinnUNet[0], suggesting robust volumetric accuracy.
+Their bAVD scores, 0.874 ± 0.165 for \dolphins[0] and 0.843 ± 0.164 for \pbinnUNet[0], were lower than those of the baselines, indicating improved boundary accuracy.

-The \textbf{ADAR\_LAB TriUNet} method, which previously excelled on the open dataset, achieved a DICE of 0.710 ± 0.118 and a JACRD of 0.550 ± 0.149 on the Secret Dataset.
-While these results are commendable and surpass both baselines, they suggest a slight decrease in performance compared to its results on the open dataset.
-The VOLSMTY for \textbf{ADAR\_LAB TriUNet} was 0.917 ± 0.093, and its bAHD was 0.947 ± 0.340, both indicating satisfactory but not superior performance relative to the top methods.
+The \ADARTriUNet[0] method, which previously excelled on the open dataset, achieved a Dice of 0.710 ± 0.118 and a Jaccard of 0.550 ± 0.149 on the secret dataset.
+These results, whilst commendable and above both baselines, suggest a slight decrease in performance compared with its results on the open dataset.
+The VolSim for \ADARTriUNet[0] was 0.917 ± 0.093, and its bAVD was 0.947 ± 0.340, both indicating satisfactory but not superior performance relative to the top methods.

-The \textbf{neuRoSliCCe} series of methods — \textbf{multiMIP, MIP, and DS6\_MIP} — demonstrated consistent performance, with DICE scores of 0.708 ± 0.116, 0.705 ± 0.084, and 0.697 ± 0.098, respectively.
-These methods outperformed the baselines in terms of DICE and JACRD but did not surpass the top-performing methods.
-Their VOLSMTY ranged from 0.876 ± 0.057 to 0.901 ± 0.065, and their bAHD scores were comparable to the baselines, suggesting moderate boundary accuracy.
+The neuRoSliCCe series, namely \neuromultiMIP[0], \neuroMIP[0], and \neuroDSMIP[0], demonstrated consistent performance, with Dice scores of 0.708 ± 0.116, 0.705 ± 0.084, and 0.697 ± 0.098, respectively.
+These methods outperformed the baselines in terms of Dice and Jaccard but did not surpass the top-performing methods.
+Their VolSim values ranged from 0.876 ± 0.057 to 0.901 ± 0.065, and their bAVD scores were comparable to the baselines, suggesting moderate boundary accuracy.

+It is worth noting that, for VolSim, no submitted method exceeded the \baseDSSx[0] baseline on the secret dataset (0.950 ± 0.142); even the best-performing submissions (\pbinnUNet[0] at 0.949 ± 0.162 and \dolphins[0] at 0.936 ± 0.127) remained marginally below it.
+Since VolSim is a size-only agreement metric, this observation indicates that several methods segmented a total vessel volume slightly different from the reference even where their overlap and boundary metrics were strong.